rails background-jobs migration

 Puma Plugin Caveat

-Don’t use Puma plugin in production for Solid Queue:
+Don't use Puma plugin under real load for Solid Queue:

 # config/puma.rb